What is a Vacuum Pump? | How does an Electric Hydraulic Pump Work?

 1) Entrapment Pump

-Sometimes called a capture pump or trapping pump.
-In the case of confined space, this pump uses refrigeration to cool the air, thereby generates condensation.
+It is also known as a capture pump or trapping pump.
+In the case of confined space, this pump uses refrigeration to cool the air, thereby generating condensation.
 Then you can get rid of the liquid.
-Another type of this pump called an ion pump, uses an electric field to cause condensation.
+Another type of this pump called an ion pump uses an electric field to cause condensation.

 2) Diaphragm Pump